-The Britten-Shostakovich Festival Orchestra is a unique bi-national ensemble bringing together young people of conservatoire age in a shared cultural experience.
+The Britten-Shostakovich Festival Orchestra (BSFO) is a unique bi-national ensemble bringing together young people of conservatoire age in a shared cultural experience.

-The orchestra wishes to thank the Britten-Pears Foundation and Mme Irina Shostakovich for their agreement to using the names Britten and Shostakovich, and also gratefully acknowledges the patronage of HRH Prince Michael of Kent, Mme Irina Shostakovich and Mr Yuri Temirkanov.
+The BSFO wishes to thank the Britten-Pears Foundation and Mme Irina Shostakovich for their agreement to using the names Britten and Shostakovich, and also gratefully acknowledges the patronage of HRH Prince Michael of Kent, Mme Irina Shostakovich and Mr Yuri Temirkanov.